-We will continue to pay all appropriate claims for Covered Services rendered to the Member during the first month of the grace period, and may pend claims for Covered Services rendered to the Member in the second and third month of the grace period.
+We will continue to pay all appropriate claims for Covered Services rendered to the Member during the first month of the grace period, and will pend claims for Covered Services rendered to the Member in the second and third month of the grace period.
 We will notify the Exchange of the non-payment of premiums, and notify the Member, as well as Providers of the possibility of denied claims when the Member is in the second and third month of the grace period.
-We will continue to collect advance premium tax credits on behalf of the Member from the Department of the Treasury, and will return the advance premium tax credits on behalf of the Member for the second and third month of the grace period if the Member exhausts their grace period as described above.
+We will continue to collect Advance Premium Tax Credits on behalf of the Member from the Department of the Treasury, and will return the Advance Premium Tax Credits on behalf of the Member for the second and third month of the grace period if the Member exhausts their grace period as described above.